Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `caller` is not yet chilled

 Effects:
-- a request is sent to subset selection not to select `caller` in the future
+- `caller` is not considered for future selection into the active set
 - `caller` is now considered chilled

 ### `unchill(caller)`